Packing triangles in weighted graphs: Introduction

 \begin{theorem}[Haxell \cite{Hax}] For every graph $G$, we have $~2.87\, \nu(G) \ge \tau(G)$. \end{theorem}

-There is a natural \DEF{weighted analogue} of our triangle packing problem.
+There is a natural weighted analogue of Tuza's triangle packing problem.
 Namely, if $w \colon E \to {\mathbb Z}_+$ is an \DEF{edge-weighting}, then using the edge-triangle matrix $A$ introduced above, we define

-In other words, $\nu_w(G)$ is the largest number of triangles such that each edge $e$ is contained in at most $w(e)$ of them, and we say that such a set of triangles is a (weighted) \DEF{packing}.
-Similarly, $\tau_w(G)$ is the maximum weight of a transversal, where the \DEF{weight} of an edge-set is defined as the sum of the weights of its elements, $w(R) = \sum_{e\in R} w(R)$.
+In other words, $\nu_w(G)$ is the largest number of (not necessarily distinct) triangles such that each edge $e$ is contained in at most $w(e)$ of them, and we say that such a collection of triangles is a (weighted) \DEF{packing}.
+Similarly, $\tau_w(G)$ is the minimum weight of a transversal, where the \DEF{weight} of an edge-set $R$ is defined as the sum of the weights of its elements, $w(R) = \sum_{e\in R} w(e)$.

 As before, relaxing the integrality constraints gives us dual linear programs:

 and we have the chain of inequalities: